-The Graphic Design Award recognizes an outstanding graduate in the Bachelor of Arts, Graphic Design program.
-The recipient is selected by the Graphic Design faculty and the chairperson based professionalism, creativity, and technical skills.
+The Graphic Design Award recognizes an outstanding graduate in the Bachelor of Arts degree program.
+The recipient is selected by the Graphic Design faculty, and based on a cumulative grade point average of 3.5 or above, professionalism, creativity, and technical skills.